 Why Convert Your Term Life Insurance

 Cash Value.
 One huge benefit of a solid permanent life policy is the tax deferred cash value accumulation.
-Further, the cash can be used as collateral for a tax free life insurance loan, either through the carrier or from a bank.
+Further, the cash can be used as collateral for a life insurance loan, by borrowing money from the insurance company.

-And another great benefit is the cash value grows in a tax favored environment, with the final death benefit from your life insurance going to your beneficiary not taxable.
+And another great benefit is the cash value grows in a tax favored environment, with the final death benefit from your life insurance going to your beneficiary income tax free.

 Life Settlement.
 If you still don’t see an advantage to converting your term policy, then consider a viatical settlement.
-98% of term life expires worthless.
+Life insurance statistics show that 98% of term life expires worthless.
 If you are nearing the end of your term, consider converting your policy and selling it.